mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 -   Sufficient resources on your cluster to run Kommander.
 Review the [Management cluster application requirements](../mgmt-cluster-apps) and [Workspace platform application requirements](../../workspaces/applications/platform-applications/platform-application-requirements) for application requirements.
 -   The image bundle files [downloaded](../../download/).

--   MetalLB will now be installed when creating your Kubernetes cluster, refer to [the Konvoy installation instructions](../../../../konvoy/2.2/choose-infrastructure/pre-provisioned/metal-lb) for new clusters, and if you're upgrading refer to the [Konvoy upgrade instructions](../../../../konvoy/2.2/dkp-upgrade/).
+-   MetalLB can now be installed when creating your Kubernetes cluster, refer to [the Konvoy installation instructions](../../../../konvoy/2.2/choose-infrastructure/pre-provisioned/metal-lb) for new clusters, and if you're upgrading refer to the [Konvoy upgrade instructions](../../../../konvoy/2.2/dkp-upgrade/).

 ### Kommander charts bundle